bcgov/digital_marketplace/src/front-end/static/markdown/sprint-with-us-proposal-evaluation.md

   3. code quality; and
   4. code organization.

-For further details, Proponents should download the code challenge instructions located here.
+Proponents will be provided the Code Challenge instructions at the time the Code Challenge for the opportunity begins.

 Only those Shortlisted Proponents that have met the minimum score for step 4 will be eligible to participate in the in-person scenario described in step 5 below.